ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ## Finding our way to knowledge

-Inquiry is a process whereby individuals form, revise, and otherwise manipulate their mental states.[^inquiryStalnaker] This is a goal-directed enterprise; both the impetus for engaging in inquiry and the procedure of doing so are understood in terms of their contribution to the achievement of some end.
+Inquiry is a process whereby individuals form, revise, and otherwise manipulate their mental states.[^inquiryStalnaker] This is a goal-directed enterprise; both the impetus for engaging in inquiry and the procedure of doing so are understood in terms of their contribution to the achievement of some end.{% note kitioi1 js0617 %}

 It is tempting to maintain that the {% gloss end of inquiry %} is truth.
 If truth what the inquirer is after, she wishes to possess it in such a way that she both *recognizes* and *accepts* it as the truth.
 Thus, the goal of engaging in inquiry is thus to achieve a specific, *cognitive* state that relates us to true propositions.